 On-demand.
 Today’s employees have grown up being in total control of the content they consume.
 Best-in-class video training makes content accessible wherever and whenever.
 Employees are also more likely to be engaged when they can control the pace and timing of their own learning.
 They also appreciate short, on-demand content that creates little-to-no workflow disruption.

-If you would like to see samples of our videos made following these practices, contact us for a free trial of HSI LMS.
+If you would like to see samples of our videos made following these practices, request a free trial of HSI LMS.
 This will give you access to short-form videos specifically designed to aid retention and engagement.

 - Our approach to microlearning videos is based on research.
 Learn more in our white paper "The Science of Microlearning."